formularin/Terminal-Apple-Season/README.md

 ## OS Compatability

-Terminal-Apple-Season has been tested on OS X. It currently is not compatible with windows.
+Terminal-Apple-Season has been tested on OS X and Windows.
 It should work but has not been tested on Linux.